 State your beliefs on cost trajectories, commercial viability, and animal welfare implications of cultivated meat.

 These are key operationalized questions from our Cultivated Meat Pivotal Questions project.
-We want to elicit expert and stakeholder beliefs—before, during, and after reviewing the TEA evidence—to see how views evolve and where consensus exists or doesn't.
+We want to elicit expert and stakeholder beliefs — before, during, and after reviewing the TEA evidence — to see how views evolve and where consensus exists or doesn't.
+See our resources page for the key papers informing these questions.
 (All questions are optional.)

-📋 Full question specifications: For more detail, context, and the complete set of operationalized questions, see the canonical PQ formulations on Coda →
+For more detail, context, and the complete set of operationalized questions, including those we're commissioning our PQ evaluators to address, see the canonical PQ formulations on Coda → (use the PQ filter bar and select "cell cultured meat price and cost" to see CM-specific questions)

 You don't need to be a specialist to contribute.
 We want your honest assessment and reasoning, whether you feel highly confident or very uncertain.
 Your input helps us understand the range of views in the field.